tazpowell/travel-planner-front-end/README.md

 It is a simple organizer for saving trip itineray items.
 Users can create and delete items associated with their account and update the fields.
 Items are color coded by whether they are part of the final trip plan or not.

 ## Technologies
-JavaScript, jQuery, AJAX, Ruby on Rails, Ruby, HTML, CSS
+JavaScript, jQuery, AJAX, HTML, CSS

 ## Development Process
 #### Planning